Published 2021-02-03.

 “Django Shopping Cart is a Django app to store product in cart.”

 The project uses a BSD License, so no problem there.
-It works with Python 3.8, and that is reasonably recent.
+It works with Python 3.8, which is reasonably recent.
 Only a partial SQL schema is shown for the most rudimentary shopping cart.
 This project is the merest outline of a sketch of a shopping cart, and there was no coupon support or payment processing support.

 I could imagine a more robust starting point.
 I'll keep looking for another package.